 - The spine bones are held in place with 1 or 2 metal rods.
 The rods are held down with hooks and screws until the bone heals together.

-- After surgery, you may need to wear a brace for a while to keep the spine still.
+- After surgery, you may need to wear a brace for a while to keep the spine stable.

 Scoliosis treatment may also include: